Superelliptic curves with large Galois images

-It follows the left hand side is congruent to $Y^r + uY$ modulo $\pi$ where $u$ is a unit in $\ZZ_r[\zeta_r]$.
-Our assumptions now imply the partial derivative with respect to $Y$ is non-zero modulo $\pi$, and hence all points on this chart are smooth.
+It follows the left hand side of (\ref{eq:model_after_Substitution}) taken modulo $\pi$ is congruent to $Y^r + uY$ reduced modulo $\pi$ where $u$ is a unit in $\ZZ_r[\zeta_r]$.
+Our assumptions on the coefficients of $f(x)$ allow us to reduce our affine model (\ref{eq:model_after_Substitution}) modulo $\pi$.
+As the partial derivative with respect to $Y$ is non-zero modulo $\pi$, we find all points on this chart are smooth.